THE CROOKES CHINESE LAUNDRY MURDER

 Mr. Ragbagliati (with whom was Mr. Waugh K.C.) was not called on to argue)

-THE LORD CHIEF JUSTICE in giving the judgment of the Ccourt said that sing Lee had carried on a laundry business in Sheffield.
+THE LORD CHIEF JUSTICE in giving the judgment of the Court said that Sing Lee had carried on a laundry business in Sheffield.
 Last August Lee Doon entered his employment.
 On September 9 at 8.30p.m. a young woman employee named Lily Siddall left the two men together at the laundry and the case for the prosecution was that soon afterwards Lee Doon murdered sing Lee to rob him.
-When siddall went to the laundry the following day she found Lee Doon alone and he told her that Sing Lee had gone back to China.
+When Siddall went to the laundry the following day she found Lee Doon alone and he told her that Sing Lee had gone back to China.
 Later Sing Lee's body was found in a trunk in an excavation in the cellar under a heap of coke and stones.
-Lee Doon's story was that sing Lee had suggested smoking opium or taking morphine, that he (Lee Doon) rebuked him, that a quarrel and struggle ensued, and that he then found that he had killed Sing Lee. the medical eveidence was that Sing Lee had been strangled and had also received two fractures of the skull.
+Lee Doon's story was that sing Lee had suggested smoking opium or taking morphine, that he (Lee Doon) rebuked him, that a quarrel and struggle ensued, and that he then found that he had killed Sing Lee. the medical evidence was that Sing Lee had been strangled and had also received two fractures of the skull.
 No effective criticism could be offered of the summing up, and the appeal would therefore be dismissed.

 Solicitors - Registrar of Court of Criminal Appeal: Director of Public Prosecutions